*Updated February 3, 2020

 4. College Newspapers

-College newspapers are still very effective, and remains one of the few places filled with positive news in 2019.
+College newspapers are still very effective, and remain one of the few places filled with positive news in 2020.
 It’s great to reach your audience alongside content that puts them in a happy mood.
 You are also making it known that your brand is committed to the reader’s school, and that message goes a long way.

 Pro Tip — Don’t skimp on your budget here; go for big color ads (quarter page or more).
 College newspaper ads are typically inexpensive, so you can get a bang for your buck.
 Also look for special editions (Game Day, Back to School, etc.).